samokpe2/fx-trading-app/README.md

 - ✅ **Positive Transaction Amounts:** All transactions must have positive amounts.
 - ✅ **Caching Exchange Rates:** Exchange rates fetched from external API are cached to minimize latency and API usage.
 - ✅ **Basic Error Handling:** The service handles invalid inputs and operational errors gracefully.
+- ✅ **Currency Validarion:** Ensure that only currencies supported by exhangerate-api.com can be funded

 ## 🗺️ Optional Enhancements (Future Work)